antvis/T8/site/en/tutorial/advanced/events.md

   console.log('4.
 Narrative text clicked');
 });

-// When a phrase is clicked, all the above event handlers will execute in sequence
+// When a phrase is clicked, all of the above event handlers will execute in sequence
 ```